VirgilSecurity/virgil-iotkit/README.md

 - **Logger Module**.
 IoTKit contains a set of functions and interfaces for logging device events.

 ## IoT Dev Tools
 Virgil Security also provides set of tools for secure device lifecycle.
 - **Virgil Trust Provisioner**.
 The Virgil Trust Provisioner is a CLI used to manage your distributed trust between all parties, including IoT devices, in your IoT solutions.
 The CLI is aimed at key pairs and TrustLists generation and management, which together make each IoT device identifiable, verifiable and trusted by each party of IoT solution.
 To start working with the tool read more [here](/tools/virgil-trust-provisioner).
 - **Virgil Device Initializer**.
 In order to make each IoT device identifiable, verifiable and trusted by each party of IoT solution you have to provide it with specific provision files, generate private keys and create the digital cards for further device registration in Cloud.
-Virgil Device Initializer allows you to make IoT device provoisioning and prepare your IoT device (create digital cards) for its further registration in Virgil Cloud.
+Virgil Device Initializer allows you to make IoT device provisioning and prepare your IoT device (create digital cards) for its further registration in Virgil Cloud.
 To start working with the tool read more [here](/tools/virgil-device-initializer).
 - **Virgil Device Registrar**.
 Virgil IoT Device Registrar is used to registrar IoT devices and their digital cards in the Virgil Security Cloud.
 To start working with the tool read more [here](/tools/virgil-device-registrar).
 - **Virgil Firmware Signer**.
 Virgil Firmware Signer is a CLI that allows you to sign a firmware using Auth and Firmware Private Keys to provide firmware integrity before distributing it.
 To start working with the tool read more [here](/tools/virgil-firmware-signer).
 - **Virgil SnapD**.
 Virgil SnapD is a local web utility which allows you to obtain information and statistics of your IoT devices.
 In order to get such device information SnapD interacts with Virgil SNAP protocol, which operates directly with your IoT devices.
 As far as Virgil SnapD is a local service, the obtained information can be displayed in browser under http://localhost:8080/ (by default).
 In case you work with Virgil IoT Simulator, you can run SnapD under http://localhost:8081/.
 To start working with the tool read more [here](/tools/virgil-snapd).

 ## Run IoTKit Demo
-To demostrate you our IoTKit in action we developed Demo for NIX systems based on IoTKit toolkits.
+To demonstrate you our IoTKit in action we developed Demo for NIX systems based on IoTKit toolkits.

-The IoTKit NIX Demo demontsrates on how to:
+The IoTKit Demo is conditionally divided into 3 actors (Vendor, Factory and End-user) and shows secure lifecycle of IoT devices.
+The IoTKit Demo allows you to:
 - **Generate trusted provisioning package**.
-Use Virgil CLI for generating provisioning files, such as private keys (e.g. for factory, firmware) and a distributed trust list that contains public keys and signatures of trusted services providers (e.g. factory, cloud).
+To start working with emulated IoT infrastructure the Demo uses Virgil Trust Provisioner utility for generating provisioning files, such as private keys (e.g. for factory, firmware) and a distributed trust list that contains public keys and signatures of trusted services providers (e.g. factory, cloud).
+- **Emulate IoT devices**.
+Then, you can emulate two IoT device types: IoT Gateway - an internet-capable smart device that communicates with other IoT devices and Clouds; and IoT Device - end-device, like smart bulb, that can be controlled remotely through the IoT Gateway.
 - **Securely perform IoT device provisioning**.
-Use Virgil toolkits for IoT devices provisioning to make them identifiable, verifiable and trusted.
+Demo uses the Virgil Device Initializer for IoT devices provisioning to make them identifiable, verifiable and trusted.
 Securely integrate trust list and crypto library on IoT devices, then generate key pairs and create digital cards, and sign digital cards with the Factory Key.
 - **Register IoT devices on the security platform**.
-Use Virgil CLI to securely and easily sign and register digital cards of IoT devices at Virgil Cloud for further device authentication and management.
+At this step the Virgil Device Registrar is used to register digital cards of IoT devices at Virgil Cloud for further device authentication and management.
-- **Manage verifiable firmware and trust lists**.
-Use Virgil toolkits to sign and manage firmware and trust lists, and securely distribute them to IoT devices.
+- **Sign and publish new Firmware and TrustList**.
+Also, you can emulate process of creating and publishing new Firmware or TrustList to Virgil Cloud.
+Demo uses Virgil Firmware Signer to sign a firmware before its distributing.
-- **Securely update firmware and trust list on IoT devices**.
-Use Virgil services to notify provisioned IoT devices about new updates and then securely verify incoming firmware or trust lists before updating them.
+- **Manage IoT devices**.
+Demo allows to manage IoT devices and get information about their state.
+Demo uses Virgil services to notify IoT devices about new updates and then securely verify incoming firmware or trust lists before updating them.

 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/virgil_demo_iotkit_nix.png" align="left" hspace="0" vspace="6"> &nbsp;

-To start working with the Demo head over to Demo [IoT Nix GitHub](https://github.com/VirgilSecurity/demo-iotkit-nix) repository and follow the instructions in the README.
+To start working with the Demo head over to [Demo IoTKit Nix GitHub](https://github.com/VirgilSecurity/demo-iotkit-nix) repository and follow the instructions in the README.

 ## IoTKit Modules
-- [Cloud](https://virgilsecurity.github.io/virgil-iot-sdk/cloud_8h.html) : Cloud library for obtaining credentials from
-thing service and downloading firmware images and trust list files from cloud storage.
+As we mentioned above, Virgil IoTKit provides a set of features that implemented to modules:
-- Crypto : cryptographic operations callbacks for [Hardware Security Modules supports](https://virgilsecurity.github.io/virgil-iot-sdk/cloud_8h.html) and [cryptographic converters](https://virgilsecurity.github.io/virgil-iot-sdk/crypto__format__converters_8h.html).
+- **Crypto Module** is used for cryptographic operations with callbacks for [Hardware Security Modules supports](https://virgilsecurity.github.io/virgil-iotkit/cloud_8h.html) and [cryptographic converters](https://virgilsecurity.github.io/virgil-iotkit/crypto__format__converters_8h.html).
-- [Firmware](https://virgilsecurity.github.io/virgil-iot-sdk/firmware_8h.html) : Firmware download/upload by Gateway and Firmware download/processing by Thing.
+- **[Cloud Module](https://virgilsecurity.github.io/virgil-iotkit/cloud_8h.html)** is used for for obtaining credentials from Virgil Thing service and downloading firmware images and trustlist files from cloud storage. .
+- **[Firmware Module](https://virgilsecurity.github.io/virgil-iotkit/firmware_8h.html)** is used for firmware downloading, uploading and processing by IoT Gateway or by Thing (IoT Device).
 - Provision.
 - Secbox.
 - Protocols.